aa-sikkkk/satya/docs/TECHNICAL_IMPLEMENTATION.md

 - Model fallback
 - Browser configuration

-## [2024-06-XX] Reverse Engineering Workflow for Data Processing

-1. Define or obtain a gold standard output JSON for the target schema.
-2. Compare raw input and gold standard output to deduce transformation rules.
-3. Update processor.py (or equivalent) to implement these rules.
-4. Validate the processor output against the gold standard using scripts or tools.
-5. Iterate until the output matches the gold standard exactly.
-6. Use validation scripts and regression tests for future updates.

-Account switch: technical documentation continuity maintained.

-This document serves as a comprehensive reference for the NEBedu project implementation.
-It should be updated as the project evolves and new features are added.

 ## System Architecture (Updated)
 - **CLI App**: Student-facing, uses Hugging Face models for Q&A, tracks progress, and adapts learning.